bdanubius/ComparativeConnectomics/Readme.md

 ## Usage Notes

+All scripts need to be run from the directory they are stored in.
+Matlab should do this automatically, but in the event the directories are different cd to the script directories before running.

-If you have downloaded the GitHub version of this project, only the Larva dataset preprocessing scripts and figure generation will be fully functional.
+If you have downloaded the GitHub version of this project, only the _Drosophila_ Larva and _C. elegans_ dataset preprocessing scripts and figure generation will be fully functional.

 If you have downloaded the full dataset, all scripts should work as expected, including data and processed results.